MicrosoftDocs/SupportArticles-docs/support/visualstudio/vc-runtime-installation-fails.md

 ms.prod-support-area-path:
 ms.reviewer: smondal
 ---
-# The filename, directory name, or volume label syntax is incorrect error when installing VC Runtime
+# Error when installing VC Runtime: The filename, directory name, or volume label syntax is incorrect

 This article provides the information about solving the error message that occurs when you try to install the Microsoft Visual C++ Redistributable Package.